Cyberbolt/CyberDB/README_EN.md

 ### Use

-In this module, we can use CyberDict and CyberList instead of dict and list (a TCP-based Dictionaries-like, Lists-like object).
+In this module,please use 'CyberDict' and 'CyberList' instead of 'dict' and list ('CyberDict' and 'CyberList' are TCP-based Dictionaries-like, Lists-like objects).

 #### Server

 Please enter the root directory of your project

-For the first run, please create a separate py file to create a database table when the server is initialized, and save the table information to the local after running the server.
+For the first run, please create a separate 'py' file to create a database table when the server is initialized, and save the table information to the local after running the server.
 (This file is used when creating a table for the first time, and will not run in the future)

 ```python